tanevanwifferen/Balthasar/README.md

 Notes:
 - OpenAI key is read from config llm.api_key or env OPENAI_API_KEY / LLM_API_KEY.
-- MCP servers are launched via stdio using @modelcontextprotocol/sdk.
+- MCP servers can be connected via stdio (local child process) or SSE (remote HTTP) using @modelcontextprotocol/sdk.
 - Tools that require confirmation can be specified per server requires_confirmation; confirmations can be bypassed with --no-confirmations (see Safety and confirmations).

 Minimal example: